 "They need her and she needs them to break the 25 years of political stalemate," Zarni said.
 "She holds the key for the regime's need for its international acceptance and normalization."

-The military must understand that "the future of this country is their future and that reform in this country means reform for them as well," she said.
+The military must understand that "the future of this country is their future and that reform in this country means reform for them as well," she added.

 Sunday's poll marks the first foray into electoral politics by Suu Kyi's National League for Democracy party since winning a landslide election victory in 1990.
 The military annulled those results and kept Suu Kyi in detention for much of the next two decades.
 The party boycotted the last vote in 2010, but in January the government amended key electoral laws, paving the way for a run in this weekend's ballot.

-Still, Suu Kyi said that she had no regrets in joining the race, and that she was determined to go ahead "because we think this is what our people want."
+Still, Suu Kyi said, she had no regrets in joining the race and said she was determined to go ahead "because we think this is what our people want."

 Associated Press writer Aye Aye Win contributed to this report.